firebase/firebaseui-web/README.md

 ## React DOM Setup

-In React DOM applications use the [FirebaseUI Web React Wrapper](https://github.com/firebase/firebaseui-web-react).
+In React DOM applications you can use the [FirebaseUI Web React Wrapper](https://github.com/firebase/firebaseui-web-react).

+## Angular Setup

+In Angular applications you can use this [FirebaseUI Web Angular Wrapper](https://github.com/RaphaelJenni/firebaseui-angular) from the community.

 ## Known issues